top of page

 Creating environments that encourage sunlight exposure can set your facility apart and support clients struggling with SAD.
 Consider these ideas:

-By promoting natural light as part of your wellness services, you help clients improve mood and energy while positioning your business as a leader in holistic health.
+By promoting light therapy as part of your wellness services, you help clients improve mood and energy while positioning your business as a leader in holistic health.

 Beach Sun Retreat (Kent) Sun Therapy Beach